WWII Veterans lay wreaths for fallen comrades at DC memorial

 “Just wish I could have done more,” said Elizabeth Lewis.

 Lewis served on a hospital ship as a surgical nurse in the Army.
-Jeff Goldstein was a B-17 waist gunner.
+Dr. Jack Goldstein was a B-17 waist gunner.

 Lewis and Goldstein, along with a dozen other WWII veterans, laid wreaths at the memorial’s Freedom Wall to honor the 400,000 men and women who didn’t make it home.